-The forms were conceived as purely abstract, however they have an organic feel to them and have something of the suggestion of marine or aquatic organisms about them.
+The forms were conceived as purely abstract, however they have an organic feel to them with something of the suggestion of marine or aquatic organisms.
 They could be worm-like creatures emerging from the sea bed and waving in the ocean currents.

 The ceramic head in this sculpture is held in the jaws of the spanner by a thin wooden rod that forms the head’s neck.

 It is uncertain whether the head is trapped in the jaws of the spanner or whether the head and the spanner form a single entity, with the spanner as the body (The shape of the spanner suggests a seated or crouching body).